succinctlabs/op-succinct/book/fault_proofs/quick_start.md

     STARTING_L2_BLOCK_NUMBER=791000

     # Optional
+    # Warning: Setting PERMISSIONLESS_MODE=true allows anyone to propose and challenge games.
+Ensure this behavior is intended for your deployment.
-    # For production setting, set PROPOSER_ADDRESSES and CHALLENGER_ADDRESSES properly.
+    # For a permissioned setup, set this to false and configure PROPOSER_ADDRESSES and CHALLENGER_ADDRESSES.
     PERMISSIONLESS_MODE=true

     # For testing, use mock verifier